-In-Network Area benefits - Non-PPO - continued on next page
+Out-of-Network area benefits - continued on next page

-In-Network Area benefits - Non-PPO (continued)
+Out-of-Network area benefits (continued)

+Precertification / Preauthorization

-Precertification/Preauthorization We have the same precertification, preauthorization and concurrent review (which means review of continuing treatment) requirements for non-PPO (within Network Area) services and Out-of-Network Area in the United States as we do for PPO (within Network Area).
-See page 42 for details.
-Non-PPO limitation We will limit your benefits if you do not follow all of our authorization processes
+We have the same precertification, preauthorization and concurrent review (which means review of continuing treatment) requirements for non-PPO (within Network Area) services and Out-of-Network area in the United States as we do for PPO (within Network Area).
+We waive these requirements for treatment you receive outside of the United States.
+See page 47 for details.